aruslantsev/disks-poweroff/README.md

 # disks-poweroff

-Tool for turning off HDDs if power management using hdparm is ineffective.
-This tool checks if any data have been read or written to disk and executes ```hdparm -yY $device``` for selected devices after timeout.
+Tool for turning off HDDs if power management via hdparm is ineffective.
+This tool checks if any amount of data have been read or written to disk and executes ```hdparm -yY $device``` for the selected devices after the timeout.